gemperador/READMEgenerator/Develop/README.md

 ## Description

-This application is designed to save students time by generating a README for homewor assignmnts and projects.
+This application is designed to save students time by generating a README for homework assignments and projects.

 ## Table of Contents